 How much will it cost?

-The exact costs will depend on your particular experiment, however here are some back-of-the-envelope numbers to help you budget:
+The exact costs will depend on your particular experiment, however, here are some back-of-the-envelope numbers for shotgun metagenomics sequencing to help you budget (all at Tier 3):

 How long will it take?

 Our turn-around time varies, but we typically take 2-4 weeks to go from samples to sequences.
 Analysis time depends on your question and interests.

 We offer many options for analysis and, ultimately, we will choose an analysis method based on your question, timeline and interest in learning some of the analysis methods yourself.
 For rapid turnaround and pathogen detection from shotgun metagenomics data, we have partnered with CosmosID and can deliver data to you within minutes of completing sequencing for $80/sample.
 If this commercial service is not essential for you, or you want a more in-depth analysis of your data, we use Curtis Huttenhower’s BioBakery suite of tools or Sunbeam as a pipeline for analysis of metagenomic data.
 We use QIIME2 and Mothur for the analysis of marker gene sequencing data.
 Finally, we also developed MicrobiomeDB for comparing your data to large publically available studies.